-To make the dough, make a pile of flour on the work surface, create a hollow in the middle and beat the egg into it.
+- To make the dough, make a pile of flour on the work surface, create a hollow in the middle, and beat the egg into it.
 Salt the mix slightly.
 Work in a little oil and sufficient water to produce a smooth, workable dough.
-Form into a ball, cover with film and leave to rest for 30–45 minutes.
+Form into a ball, cover with cling wrap, and leave to rest for 30–45 minutes.

-In the meantime cook the potatoes until soft, allow to cool briefly and press or sieve through a potato press.
-Sweat the onions in butter, add the herbs, season with salt and remove from the heat.
+- In the meantime, boil the potatoes until soft, allow to cool briefly, and press or sieve through a potato press.
+Sweat the onions in butter, add the herbs, season with salt, and remove from the heat.
 Mix all the ingredients together and work into a malleable paste filling.
 If necessary, loosen the mix with sour cream.

-Roll out the dough on a floured work surface until it is the thickness of the back of a knife.
-Cut out disks of approx. 3 inch diameter using an upturned glass or circular cutter.
+- Roll out the dough on a floured work surface until it is the thickness of the back of a knife.
+Cut out disks of approx. 8 cm / 3'' in diameter using an upturned glass or circular cutter.
 Shape small balls of the paste filling and place these on the dough circles, or use a spoon to apply the filling.
-Coat the edges of the dough with the beaten egg whites, fold the dough together and press firmly.
-Press the edges between the fingers to form grooves and set on a floured board.
+Coat the edges of the dough with the beaten egg whites, fold the dough together, and press firmly.
+Press the edges with your fingers to form grooves and set on a floured board.

-- Place the noodles into salted boiling water and, depending on size, leave to simmer gently for 10–12 minutes.
+- Place the pasta into salted boiling water and, depending on size, leave to simmer gently for 10–12 minutes.
 Remove carefully and arrange on preheated plates.

 - Cover generously with foamed brown butter.